flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 Note: this is an experimental feature and is subject to change / deletion.

-# Advanced DANDI Queries
+## Advanced DANDI Queries

 Click on “advanced query” in the upper-right corner of the [main neurosift page](https://neurosift.app).

 You can filter by neurodata types.
-For example, in this screenshots, I searched for all Dandisets that have an object of type Units AND an object of type ElectricalSeries.
-This is based on a pre-indexing of DANDI that includes only the first 100 assets of each Dandiset.
+For example, in this screenshot, I searched for all Dandisets that have an object of type Units AND an object of type ElectricalSeries.
+This is based on a pre-indexing of public DANDI that includes only the first 100 assets of each Dandiset.

 ![image](https://github.com/user-attachments/assets/0595132d-cbc0-4d6e-8dd1-f896996f5922)